pumpjack

 But fossil fuel tax revenues are shrinking.
 We can prevent problems before they occur by doing more to pay our fair share.

-- Among the 9 states without an income tax, Wyoming’s residential property tax rate is the very lowest.
+• Among the 9 states without an income tax, Wyoming’s residential property tax rate is the very lowest.
 Among all states, Wyoming is fourth lowest for residential property tax.
 Residential and most non-mineral business property in Wyoming is assessed at 9.5% of fair market value.

-- Recent increases in the amount of property tax homeowners pay mainly comes from buyers (many of them moving to Wyoming during the Covid pandemic) being willing to pay higher prices for property.
+• Recent increases in the amount of property tax homeowners pay mainly comes from buyers (many of them moving to Wyoming during the Covid pandemic) being willing to pay higher prices for property.
 Although tax rates remained low, high purchase prices caused fair market values to rise sharply, which resulted in higher taxes.
 In 2023 and again in 2024, the State expanded assistance to lower-income homeowners, long-time homeowners age 65 and over, and veterans.
 Homeowners must apply for these exemptions and refunds to receive them.
 Speak with your County Treasurer or Assessor to learn more about your property tax.

-- Mineral ad valorem tax is a property tax paid to the county on the market value of the produced oil, coal, gas, or other mineral resource.
-It is assessed at 11.5% of fair market value.
-Like severance tax, revenue from ad valorem tax goes up and down with market demand.
+• Mineral ad valorem tax is a type of property tax paid to the county on 100% of the market value of the produced oil, coal, gas, or other mineral resource.
+Like severance tax, ad valorem revenues go up and down with market demand.
+Mineral industries also pay property tax on owned land and business equipment.

-- Property tax in a nutshell 2-page PDF
+• Property tax in a nutshell 2-page PDF

-- Property tax by state and county across the US
+• Property tax by state and county across the US

 Fuel Tax: Buyers of gas and diesel in Wyoming pay a tax of $0.24/gallon.
 This includes a $0.01 tax to fund environmental clean-up costs for leaking underground storage tanks.
 The rest goes to the state’s Highway Fund, and matches federal funds to pay for roads and infrastructure.
 The current national average fuel tax is $.36/gallon.